BDC Hamburger Icon

 1. The Marketing Millennials

 This marketing-focused newsletter by Daniel Murray is part of the Workweek content collective.
-Marketing Millennials includes “zero BS” and “unfiltered” conversations with thought leaders in the marketing industry.
+The Marketing Millennials includes “zero BS” and “unfiltered” conversations with thought leaders in the marketing industry.
 Topics of conversation include building profitable newsletter businesses and creating effective TikTok videos.
-We like that Daniel focuses on storytelling with his guests and generating actionable insights that business owners can apply to their own marketing efforts.
+We like that Murray focuses on storytelling with his guests and generating actionable insights that business owners can apply to their own marketing efforts.

 2. Social Media Today